survivejs/webpack-book/manuscript/Loading_Assets.md

 -# Loading Assets

-This part discusses how to load various common assets using Webpack.
+This part discusses how to load various common assets, such as styling files, images, and fonts, using Webpack.